vicpinm/Kotlin-Realm-Extensions/README.md

 ## Description

 Simplify your code to its minimum expression with this set of kotlin extensions for Realm.
-Forget about all boilerplate related with Realm API and performs database operations in one line of code.
+Forget all boilerplate related with Realm API and perform database operations in one line of code with this set of extensions.

 ## Download